Lucas9810/pyFirmata-rawADC/README.rst

     pip install pyfirmata

-You can also install from source with ``python setup.py install``.
+You can also install from source with ``python3 setup.py install``.
 You will need to have `setuptools`_ installed::

     git clone https://github.com/Lucas9810/pyFirmata-rawADC